 An influencer is someone who has influence within a niche or a community (usually on social media).
 Because of that, they have a say and power in affecting trends and other people’s buying decisions.

 An infographic made by Invespcro shows that 40% of people purchase products used by influencers.
 An astonishing 94% of respondents claimed that they trust influencers more than their friends or relatives when making a purchase.

 Generally, influencers can be divided into four categories:

 - Celebrities.
-These are people in the showbiz like models, actors, or musicians.
+These are people in showbiz like models, actors, or musicians.

 - Content creators.
-Bloggers fall under this category.
-When they’re more niche-driven, they can overlap with the last type of influence.
+Bloggers and social media stars usually fall under this category.
+When they’re more niche-driven, they can overlap with the last type of influencers.

 - Niche influencers.
 These guys and gals are also known as micro-influencers.
-These are the everyday people who wield influence within a specific niche because of their knowledge and expertise.
+These are the everyday people who wield influence within a specific niche on social media because of their knowledge and expertise.

 Aside from monetary gain and free goods from merchants, being an influencer offers the opportunity to connect to your audience in a more authentic way than straight-out selling stuff to them.

 Also, companies are spending more than ever before on influencer marketing, so as long as you can build an audience for yourself, you could start making money online.